Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

 Dr Karim Kakaei received his PhD in Physical chemistry from the Tarbiat Maodares University in 2010.
 He spent six years at Maragheh University studying fundamental aspects of graphene, resulting in several ground-breaking papers in highly ranked journals including Carbon, Journal of Materials Chemistry A and Journal of Power Sources where he worked on optimizing mass production of graphene, and on developing novel doped graphene applications.
-In 2015 he became Associate Professor at the Maragheh University.
-He currently works on graphene and graphene surface projects and captured grants from the Fuel cell Steering Committee, SANA, Iran and also East Azarbaijan Science and Technology Park (EASTP) of Iran.
+He received grants from the Fuel Cell Steering Committee, SANA, Iran, and from East Azerbaijan Science and Technology Park (EASTP) of Iran.
+He currently serves as an assistant professor in the Department of Physical Chemistry and Nano Chemistry, Faculty of Science, University of Maragheh, Maragheh, Iran.

 Mehdi D. Esrafili received his MS & Ph.D at Tarbiat Modares University.
 Then, he joined Kyoto University.
 Dr. Esrafili is currently working as Head of Laboratory and working group on computational chemistry at University of Maragheh, Iran.
 His research focuses on intermolecular interactions and reaction mechanism using electronic structure methods.